Church Pension Group | Leadership & Governance

 The Rev. Gawain F. de Leeuw serves as Vicar and Priest-in-Charge of Holy Trinity Church Inwood in New York City.
 He previously served as Rector of St. Bartholomew’s in White Plains, New York, and as Vicar for the English Mission in the Cathedral in Seoul, South Korea.
 He is a lifelong professed member of the Order of the Ascension, an Episcopal religious order grounded in Benedictine spirituality and organization development.
 He is trained in organization development and group relations theory.

-Currently, he is a trustee of the Episcopal Diocese of New York and serves on the real estate and finance subcommittees.
+He is currently a trustee of the Episcopal Diocese of New York and serves on the real estate and finance subcommittees.
 He also serves with diocesan teams dedicated to creation care and economic justice.
-Most recently, he served on General Convention’s Task Force on the Theology of Money.
+Most recently, he served on the General Convention’s Task Force on the Theology of Money.
 He founded the exploratory task force into establishing a diocesan credit union and has served on numerous boards.

 Father de Leeuw’s interest in financial institutions began in 1995 when he worked for a community development bank.
 Since then, he has worked in the areas of public access to capital, shareholder responsibility, and financing energy transition.